lavafroth/lavafroth.github.io/content/post/becoming-all-the-instruments.md

 The next thing I tried was trying to quantize these notes into blocks, single note chunks, like notes on a piano or a keyboard.
-To do that, I used something known as the Constant Q Transform, or CQT.
+To do that, I used the Constant Q Transform, or CQT.
 It also has a lesser-known sibling called VQT, but I tried it, and it was lacking.

-So, I stuck with the Constant Q Transform (CQT).
-I took the arg max, which is the maximum of each row in the audio spectrogram, to figure out the local maximum of each row.
+So, I stuck with the CQT.
+I took the argmax, which is the maximum of each row in the audio spectrogram, to figure out the local maximum of each row.
 Then, I took the argmax of those in a single column to figure out which column was the most energetic.